 With the help of faculty from the Department of Political Science and the Department of Philosophy, students plunge into questions concerning political theory, American politics, comparative politics, ethics, epistemology, and the history of philosophy.
 A wide variety of courses in either field is available each term, and since the major is very flexible, students can choose freely among them.
-Classroom spaces are both large and small, and students are encouraged to engage with faculty and attend the numerous talks each department offers.

 The Interdepartmental Major in Political Science and Philosophy is ideal for students who appreciate the hard knowledge of the social sciences as well as the reflective aspects of the meditative life.
 Unlike the major in Political Science, this interdepartmental major asks students to not only acquaint themselves with the knowledge and methods of political science, but to also contextualize them within the wider scope of general human knowledge.

 Creativity, rigor, and independent thinking are encouraged.
 Students become experts at evaluating arguments and at writing clearly and persuasively.
 The major is ideal for students interested in law school or graduate studies.

 Students in the interdepartmental Political Science and Philosophy major usually start their studies with 100- or 200-level coursework in both areas.
 Through these courses, you will gain foundational knowledge and analytical skills necessary to do well in advanced coursework on political theory, value theory, epistemology, and other relevant fields.